Money Cowrie: The Amazing Journey and 5 Reasons It’s More Than Just Currency

 How To Identify a Money Cowrie?

-In 2017, I went to Ballina in New South Wales, Australia, looking for bigger shells.
-In just one hour, I found about twelve.
+Back in 2017, I took a trip to Ballina in New South Wales, Australia, on the hunt for bigger shells.
+And guess what?
+In just an hour, I found around twelve beauties—total shell jackpot!

 The Role of Cowrie Shells as Currency in History